istaranjandas/istaranjandas/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on DSA.
+- 🔭 I’m currently working on Django.
 - 🌱 I’m currently reading about startups and web3.
 - 💬 Ask me about technology and news.
 - 📫 You can reach me at: istaranjandas@gmail.com.